-Wild populations of deer can be found throughout New Zealand, with the exception of Northland.
-These animals are the descendants of deer that were imported and liberated here from 1851.
+Wild populations of deer can be found throughout New Zealand.
+These animals are the descendants of deer that were imported and released from 1851.

 A related deer is the wapiti, which occurs in northern Fiordland.

-Fallow deer were introduced from 1860 and are now found in many low-altitude forests, partly the result of farm escapes.
+Fallow deer were introduced from 1860 and are now found in many low-altitude forests and rural areas, partly the result of farm escapes and illegal releases.

 White-tailed deer live on Stewart Island and near Lake Wakatipu in the South Island.